Young pilot, Miracle wins BBNaija show — Nigeria Today

 It didn’t come to many as a surprise that he won the show, as most viewers hold the view that he was the housemate with the least tussle with other contestants, while his status as a pilot might have also endeared fans to him.

-The energy was ‘double’ in the South African studio when he was brought to the stage with Cee-C. The shout of Miracle!
+The energy was ‘double’ in the South African studio when he was brought to the sage with Cee-C. The shout of Miracle!
 Miracle!!
 Miracle!!! by supporters rent the air.

 Miracle who hails from Imo State, recently graduated from the Aviation School, and entered the Big Brother Naija house with his pilot license tightly in hand.